tildetown/rodo/README.md

 Follow the steps below to add the `rodo.rkt` file to your `$PATH`.

-**Tip: If you prefer to use an executable, rather than a wrapper, you can create an executable binary file with `raco exe rodo.rkt` when in the same folder as the `rodo.rkt` file.
+**Tip: If you prefer to use an executable, rather than a wrapper (see the note after step one below), you can create an executable binary file with `raco exe rodo.rkt` when in the same folder as the `rodo.rkt` file.
 If you are having trouble with this please refer to Racket's documentation regarding the [creation of standalone executables](https://docs.racket-lang.org/raco/exe.html).**